These Pecan Pumpkin Spice Cake Pops are a delicious and easy to make fall treat that your whole family will love!

 I’m all about baking from scratch, but when I make cake pops, I have to admit that I usually use a store bought cake mix and frosting.
 The end result is still totally delicious, and it just makes the whole process move faster.

-I couldn’t find a pumpkin cake mix in any of my local stores when I made these homemade pumpkin cake pops … I guess people really do love their pumpkin!
+I couldn’t find a pumpkin cake mix in any of my local stores when I made these fall cake pops … I guess people really do love their pumpkin!

 Rather than come up with my own recipe, I used Heather Cristo’s yummy Pumpkin Spice Cake recipe (minus the caramel pecan glaze), along with store bought cream cheese frosting for these Pecan Pumpkin Spice Cake Pops.